TobasFlightControl/tobas_wiki/docs/setup_assistant.md

 ---

-Configure the controller settings.
-Opening the combo box will display available controllers.
+In this section, you'll configure the controller settings.
+Upon opening the combo box, you'll see a list of available controllers.
-For this case, select `Multirotor PID`.
+For our purposes, select `Multirotor PID`.
-The `Flight Modes` should show the number of flight modes set in the `RC Transmitter` tab.
+The `Flight Modes` displayed should correspond to the number you set in the `RC Transmitter` tab.
-Set `Flight Mode 1` to `RollPitchYawThrust` and `Flight Mode 2` to `PosVelAccYaw`.
+Assign `Flight Mode 1` as `RollPitchYawThrust` and `Flight Mode 2` as `PosVelAccYaw`.

 ![controller](resources/setup_assistant/controller.png)